AyushManiSharma/Book-Search-Engine/README.md

 ## Description

-A Program to search through a catalog of books in a library.
+A Program to search through a catalog of books in a library using the MERN stack.
+All dependencies are listed in the `package.json` file

 ## Code Help
 Starter code borrowed from: [Xandarus] (https://github.com/AyushManiSharma/Book-Search-Engine/commits?author=Xandromus)https://github.com/AyushManiSharma/Book-Search-Engine/commits?author=Xandromus